JimBuddy-OxEng3YP/simulation/README.md

 # 3YP TIAGo Simulation

-If you have never done GitHub before and need a quick guide: https://docs.github.com/en/get-started/quickstart/hello-world Please refer to this link before anything else
+If you have never done GitHub before and need a quick guide: https://docs.github.com/en/get-started/quickstart/hello-world Please refer to this link before anything else.

 ## Install newest version of git regardless of Ubuntu version
 ```